Audiences

 • In any Clay table, click Add enrichment and search for:

-• Lookup in Audiences pulls data from your Audience into a table row.
+• Lookup Audiences Record — retrieves enrichment data stored in your Audience and pulls it into the table.
 Use it to reference enriched or signal data in a table workflow without making Salesforce API calls.

 Signals